161st Mechanized Brigade (Ukraine)

-The 161st Ivano-Frankivsk Red Banner Order of Bohdan Khmelnytskyi Mechanised Brigade was a brigade of the Ukrainian Ground Forces from 1957 to 1992.
+The 161st Mechanised Brigade, formerly the 161st Stanislav Red Banner Order of Bohdan Khmelnytskyi Mechanised Brigade, was a brigade of the Ukrainian Ground Forces.

 1st Formation

 The division first formed from July 1 to Aug.
 28, 1940, at Mogilev in the Western Special Military District based on cadres from 143rd Rifle Division and the 342nd and 356th Reserve Regiments, under the command of Colonel Alexey Mikhaylov.
 At the opening of Operation Barbarossa the division was in the same district and had the following order of battle: